-GERMAN C.-Schiller's Wilhelm Tell.
-Lessing's Minna von Barnhelm.
+GERMAN C.-Schiller's Die Jungfrau von Orleans.
+Freytag, Die Journalisten.
+Goethe, Hermann und Dorothea.
 Composition during this year will be, as a rule, based upon original themes, such as letters, descriptions, narratives, the subject being selected by the instructor.
-As far as possible, German will be the only language used in the classroom for explanation of general intercourse.
+As far as possible, German will be the only language used in the classroom for explanation or general intercourse.
 German authors will be assigned for private reading.